OraOpenSource/OXAR/README.md

 # Securing the Server

 If you use OXAR in a production instance or is available on the internet it is recommended that you lock down certain features.
-Review our [Securying System](docs/securing_system.md) document.
+Review our [Securing System](docs/securing_system.md) document.

 # How to connect